BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 date: "2023-04-30T00:00:00.284Z"
 tags: ["math"]
 cover: "./Gnedenko_1943_paper.jpeg"
 description: Quite often in mathematical statistics I run into Extreme Value Distribution - an analogue of Central Limit Theorem, which describes the distribution of maximum/minimum, observed in a series of i.i.d random variable tosses.
-In this post I provide an introduction to extreme value theory, such as Generalized Extreme Value and Pareto distributions, Fisher-Tippett-Gnedenko theorem, von Mises conditions, Pickands-Balkema-de Haan theorem and their applications.
+This is an introductory text with the basic concepts and proofs of results from extreme value theory, such as Generalized Extreme Value and Pareto distributions, Fisher-Tippett-Gnedenko theorem, von Mises conditions, Pickands-Balkema-de Haan theorem and their applications.
 ---

 ## Contents: